cnobles/iGUIDE/docs/pages/quickstart.rst

 * input_data - Directory where input fastq.gz files can be deposited
 * logs - Directory containing log files from processing steps
 * output - Directory containing output data from the analysis
-* processData - Directory containing intermediate processing files
+* process_data - Directory containing intermediate processing files
 * reports - Directory containing output reports and figures

 As a current convention, all processing is done within the analysis directory.